Banff in December 2024: Here’s ALL You Need to Know

 November and December are the best months out of the entire year for ice skating on frozen lakes.
 It’s during this time that many of the Banff lakes freeze over.

 The trick to feeling like you are ice skating in heaven is to catch them shortly after they freeze, but before a heavy snowfall comes and covers the ice.
+Keep in mind that skating on frozen lakes is a risky activity and you should always check the thickness of the ice yourself before venturing out.
+You can do this with an ice screw.
 See all of our safety tips, plus favorite lakes to ice skate on.

 Snowshoe

 One of the best things to do in the winter in the Rockies is head out for a snowshoe.
-Some of the most popular snowshoes are in Kananaskis.
+Some of the most popular snowshoes are in Kananaskis Country.
 My favorite area is Chester Lake, Troll Falls, and Sawmill Loop Snowshoe Trail.

-While in Banff, a few good ones are Taylor Lake, Fairview Lookout, and the Ink Pots trail.
-It’s crucial to have avalanche safety knowledge if you are venturing into avalanche terrain; please don’t decide to go snowshoe up a random mountain without proper awareness – tourist deaths have occurred this way.
+There are a few good ones in Banff, such as Taylor Lake, Fairview Lookout, and the Ink Pots Trail.
 You can rent snowshoes at Snowtips-Bactrax.
+If you are venturing into avalanche terrain, it’s crucial to have avalanche safety knowledge; please don’t decide to go snowshoe up a random mountain without proper awareness—tourist deaths have occurred this way.

 Hike Up Tunnel Mountain